peterdemin/peterdemin.github.io/source/17_notes/14-how_to_get_started_with_async.md

 - GitLab measures results, not hours.
 - Engineers have less sense of urgency to get something out as quick as possible.
-- Engineers need to document their though process well, so someone else can pick it up.
+- Engineers need to document their thought process well, so someone else can pick it up.
-- Not every business can work asynchronously, for example in manufacturing that must be done in a tight set of sequences.
+- Not every business can work asynchronously, for example, manufacturing must be done in a tight set of sequences.
 - People love to work synchronously if they are online at the same time.
 - Asynchronous work is less stressfull, because there's less sense of urgency.
 - It's also more inclusive, as it removes the dependency on time zones.